 This makes detoxifying the healthcare sector crucial.
 Initiatives like the Born Green Generation, led by Health Care Without Harm Europe, aim to reduce children’s exposure to harmful plastics and chemicals from the very beginning of life in European hospitals, and highlights the importance of protecting the most vulnerable from these invisible threats.

 While the full extent of the health effects of microplastics is still being uncovered, their potential impact on reproductive health is increasingly evident.
 Rising levels of environmental pollutants, including plastics, have been linked to a global decline in fertility rates, with studies documenting a noticeable drop in sperm counts over recent decades.
 The pervasive presence of microplastics in the human body—including in reproductive organs—raises serious concerns about long-term generational health impacts.
-Regardless of whether causality can be asserted between microplastics and a negative health impact, one thing is clear: microplastics do not belong in our bodies.
+Scientific research has linked microplastics and toxic chemicals to adverse health impacts, and whether these are directly or indirectly linked, one thing is clear: microplastics do not belong in our bodies.

 What are the policy opportunities?

-Growing scientific research continues to show the threat that plastics pose to environmental and human health throughout their entire lifecycle: from primarily being produced from fossil fuels, during processes that destroy habitats, to generating toxic chemicals when incinerated, if not left to litter our oceans and forests in a single-use culture.
+Scientific research increasingly highlights the dangers plastics pose to environmental and human health throughout their entire lifecycle.
+The risks are significant – from their production, which relies on fossil fuels and destroys habitats, to the release of toxic chemicals when incinerated, and when left to pollute our oceans and forests in a single-use culture.
 Recycling is incapable of solving the plastic crisis as global production increases and less than 10% of plastics are recycled.

 Addressing the health and environmental impacts of plastics presents several policy opportunities.
-In November, international policymakers will meet for a fifth time to negotiate a Global Plastics Treaty.
+In November, international policymakers will meet for a fifth time to negotiate a Global Plastics Treaty, and it is important for health ministries to be part of the national delegations to have public health at the forefront of negotiations.
 The Treaty must create an ambitious, legally binding framework.
-One that tackles the entire plastic lifecycle and promotes redesign, reuse, and extended producer responsibility schemes; one that addresses chemicals of concern to achieve a toxic-free circular economy; one that includes all economic sectors, including healthcare.
+One that tackles the entire plastic lifecycle and promotes redesign, reuse, and extended producer responsibility schemes; one that addresses chemicals of concern to achieve a toxic-free circular economy; and most importantly, one that is legally binding for all sectors, including healthcare, in order to be effective.
+Thousands of healthcare professionals and organisations around the world representing more than six million health professionals signed an open letter recognising the need for a change in the sector and asking for healthcare to not be exempted from the scope of the Treaty.
+The global medical plastics market accounts for 2% of total plastics production by value and is growing at an annual rate of 6.1%.
 Establishing global standards for plastic production, use and waste management under this Treaty would significantly hamper plastic pollution and its impact on the environment and human health.

 In Europe, EU REACH is pivotal in managing chemical risks and should be expanded to include specific restrictions on problematic plastics and chemicals such as PVC and bisphenols.
 At the end of 2023, the European Chemicals Agency (ECHA) published an investigation report on PVC and its additives.
 This report supports a phase-out of PVC to safeguard human health and environment, as presented by a coalition of NGOs in the analytical report PVC – Problem Very Clear.
 By incorporating stricter controls on hazardous substances and materials under REACH, it is possible to mitigate some of the detrimental effects associated with plastics and chemicals of concern.
 The results from the studies on human reproductive organs and the implication on the health impacts of plastic pollution emphasise the need to ban PVC rather than specific additives.